Corporate Transparency Act Exemptions: Does Your Business Qualify?

 11. Venture Capital Fund Adviser

 Venture capital fund advisers are exempt IF they file the required reports on Form ADV with the Securities Exchange Commission.
-These are specifically Item 10, Schedule A, and Schedule B of Part 1A.
-Ensuring you meet these requirements will grant you an exemption, but consulting with a professional is recommended to ensure compliance if you’re unsure.
+These are precisely Item 10, Schedule A, and Schedule B of Part 1A.
+Ensuring you meet these requirements will exempt you, but consulting with a professional is recommended to ensure compliance if you need clarification.

 12. Insurance Company